Updated February 2026

 Important Info:

-- The program is first-come, first-served until funds run out each year.
+- Funds are first-come, first-served until they run out each year.

 - Only covers full sewer lateral replacements, not repairs or simple fixes.